sunflowerdeath/broccoli-file-sieve/README.md

 #broccoli-file-sieve

-Broccoli plugin that filters files from input tree and move them to new destination in output tree.
+Broccoli plugin that filters files from the input tree.
+Filtering uses glob patterns.

+It also allows to change files paths in the output tree.

 #Install